FOREX-Euro slips, losses limited before Fed decision

 If all the Fed does is to extend “Operation Twist”, the dollar could head higher, said Credit Agricole’s Kotecha.

 “There is some, perhaps in our view, misplaced hopes for QE3 today.
-We believe the Fed will probably extend its Operation Twist, but think QE3 seems unlikely at this stage,” he said.
-“So that could provoke a bit of disappointment if that is the case.”
+We believe the Fed will probably extend its Operation Twist, but think QE3 seems unlikely at this stage,” said Credit Agricole’s Kotecha.

+“So that could provoke a bit of disappointment if that is the case,” he said.